Getting engaged is a big deal, but it’s a decision you shouldn’t take lightly.

 1. Build up an emergency fund

-A recent study showed that almost 70 percent of Americans have less than $1,000 in an emergency savings account, and 34 percent had nothing.
+Studies showed that almost 70% of Americans have less than $1,000 in an emergency savings account, and 34% had nothing.

 Before you even think about getting engaged, you’ll need to get your savings situation in order.